iamapinan/oauth-install-all/README.md

 `su -c "service httpd restart"` and on Mac OS X use `apachectl restart`.

 That should be about it!
-After you are done installing, visit `http://localhost/oauth` to see what is available!
+After you are done installing, visit `http://localhost/oauth`, or the URL you specified to see what is available!